UK Tax Strategy

 1.1 Tax Governance

-The Valentino Group risks and issues related to taxes are periodically considered by Valentino Group management and by the Group Audit Director on a regular basis.
+The Valentino Group risks and issues, including the ones related to taxes, are considered by Valentino Group management and by the Group Audit Director on a regular basis.

 1.2 Tax risk management